-In patients with NASH and fibrosis, OCA appears to reduce progression and promote regression of liver disease compared with placebo.
+©Institute for Clinical and Economic Review, 2020 OCA for Treatment of NASH with Fibrosis - Evidence Report In patients with NASH and fibrosis, OCA appears to reduce progression and promote regression of fibrosis compared with placebo.
 There is uncertainty about the long-term importance and benefit of these changes, but we assess that it is likely that OCA will reduce progression to cirrhosis, and thus improve certain patient-important outcomes, over the long-term.
 The magnitude of this benefit, however, is uncertain.